...

 If you have any questions about claiming on behalf of someone else, contact us today to discuss this.

-Torn pieces of paper showing PTSD
+Torn pieces of paper with 'PTSD' highlighted in the centre

-How Much Compensation Can I Get For PTSD?
+How Much Compensation For PTSD Claims?

 The amount of PTSD compensation that you could receive depends on a few factors such as the severity of your PTSD, the impact it has on your life and how long your projected recovery time could be.